ImproveCoimbra/ceres/README.md

 The data is available in JSON via the endpoint `/json/agricultores` ([check it](http://ceres.meteor.com/json/agricultores) out in our test instance).

 ##Setting up the development environment
-Plese note that Meteor isn't currently oficially support Windows.
+Plese note that Meteor isn't currently (officially) supported on Windows.

 - Install [Node](http://nodejs.org/)
 - Install [Meteor](http://meteor.com/)